Sea Dragon (rocket)

-The Sea Dragon was a 1962 conceptualized design study for a two-stage sea-launched orbital super heavy-lift launch vehicle.
-The project was led by Robert Truax while working at Aerojet, one of a number of designs he created that were to be launched by floating the rocket in the ocean.
+The Sea Dragon was a 1962 conceptualized design study for a reusable two-stage sea-launched orbital super heavy-lift launch vehicle.
+The project was led by Robert Truax while working at Aerojet, one of several designs he created intended to be launched by floating the rocket in the ocean.
 Although there was some interest at both NASA and Todd Shipyards, the project was not implemented.

 With dimensions of 150 m long and 23 m in diameter, Sea Dragon would have been the largest rocket ever built.
-As of 2024, among rockets that have been fully conceived but not built, it is by far the largest ever and, in terms of payload into low Earth orbit (LEO), equaled only by the Interplanetary Transport System concept (the predecessor to SpaceX Starship) in the latter's expendable configuration with both designed for 550 tonnes.
+It is comparable to other unbuilt concepts such as Convair's Nexus and Super Nexus, Boeing's Large Multipurpose Launch Vehicle, Phillip Bono's series of reusable single stage launch vehicles, and various NOVA Post-Saturn launch vehicles.

 Design

 Truax's basic idea was to produce a low-cost heavy launcher, a concept now called "big dumb booster."
-To lower the cost of operation, the rocket itself was launched from the ocean, requiring little in the way of support systems.
-A large ballast tank system attached to the bottom of the first-stage engine bell was used to "hoist" the rocket vertical for launch.
+To lower the cost of operation, the rocket itself was launched from the ocean and constructed in a shipyard with more standard materials.
+A large ballast tank system attached to the bottom of the first-stage engine bell was used to orient the rocket vertically for launch.
 In this orientation the payload at the top of the second stage was just above the waterline, making it easy to access.
 Truax had already experimented with this basic system in the Sea Bee and Sea Horse.
 To lower the cost of the rocket, he intended it to be built of inexpensive materials, specifically 8 mm steel sheeting.
 The rocket would be built at a sea-side shipbuilder and towed to sea for launch.
 It would use wide engineering margins with strong simple materials to further enhance reliability and reduce cost and complexity.
 The system would be at least partially reusable with passive reentry and recovery of rocket sections for refurbishment and relaunch.

-The first stage was to be powered by a single 36000000 kgf thrust engine burning RP-1 and LOX (liquid oxygen).
+The first stage was to be powered by a single pressure-fed 36300000 kgf thrust engine burning RP-1 and LOX (liquid oxygen).
 The tank pressure was 32 atm for the RP-1 and 17 atm for the LOX, providing a chamber pressure of 20 atm at liftoff.
-As the vehicle climbed the pressures dropped off, eventually burning out after 81 seconds.
-By this point the vehicle was 25 mi up and 20 mi downrange, traveling at a speed of 4,000 mph.
-The normal mission profile expended the stage in a high-speed splashdown some 180 mi downrange, though the potential for recovering the stage was studied as well.
-The noise of the engine was so powerful it was the reason the rocket was to be sea launched; on land it would have torn itself apart from the vibrations, and crushed the launch pad.
+The first stage would also be equipped with an asbestos-based recovery heat shield for reuse of the vehicle.
+At first stage burnout, 81 seconds into flight, the vehicle would be 25 mi up and 20 mi downrange, traveling at a speed of 4,000 mph.
+The normal mission profile would see the first stage land in a high-speed splashdown some 180 mi downrange.